robstewart57/orc-apps/ImageProcessing/src/image/hog_person_detector/Gradient.md

 It then uses these values to calculate a vector.
 If the point was on an "edge", this vector points perpendicular to that edge.
 The magnitude of this vector is how "sharp" that edge is.

-For each pixel in the cell it outputs an `[angle, mag]` pair (left to right, top to bottom as follows:
+For each pixel in the cell it outputs an angle and magnitude on the appropriate streams (left to right, top to bottom) as follows:

 * `angle`: Half the angle of the vector in degrees.
 The initial value for this is `[0..360]`, but since it gets halved (so it fits in an 8 bit int), the range is `[0..180]`.
 * `mag`: Half the magnitude of the vector, basically equal to `sqrt(dx^2 + dy^2) / 2`.